 General role of the APCCO

-• To support the continuity in benefit of all CEDR, the APC is supported by the Secretariat’s AP communication and coordination manager (APCCO) .
+• To support the continuity in benefit for all CEDR, the APC is supported by the Secretariat’s AP communication and coordination manager (APCCO) .

 • Through the APC supported by the APCCO, the EB governs the process of monitoring, updating and drafting the AP